hramos/ReactNativeClass/README.md

   })
 ```

-Given a URL, `fetch()` will make a GET request, and return a Promise object that will either resolve with a response, or reject and provide an error.
+Given a URL, `fetch()` will make a GET request, and return a Promise object that will either resolve with a response or reject and provide an error.

-Now all we need is a weather API to query.
+Now, all we need is a weather API to query.

 ## The Open Weather Map API